Employer of Record Israel

 Maternity Leaves – An employee is entitled to 26 weeks of maternity leave if she has been working in the same workplace or with the same employer for at least 12 months.
 The period of maternity leave is further divided into 15 weeks of paid leave and 11 weeks of unpaid leave.
 However, a woman is entitled to only 15 weeks of maternity leave if she is employed for less than a year.
 The employee can also extend the unpaid maternity leave beyond the period of 11 weeks.
 In this case, the total period of unpaid maternity leave constitutes 25% of the duration of employment by the same employer before taking the maternity leave.

 Vacation – Every employee working in Israel is entitled to 10 to 14 days of paid leave every year.
 As per the annual leave law, the corresponding paid leave increases every year to a maximum of 24 days.
-Apart from this, employers must approve of the vacation leave as they have the right to allow all the employees to take their vacation leave all at once.
+Apart from this, employers must approve of the vacation leave as they have the right to allow all employees to take their vacation leave all at once.

 Sick Leave – An employee is entitled to a total of 90 days of sick leave in a year.
 It comes to almost one and a half days for a full month of employment.
-However, the employee will not receive any payment for the first day of absence while being entitled to receive 50% of the salary for the second and third day of the absence.
+However, the employee will not receive any payment for the first day of absence while being entitled to receive 50% of the salary for the second and third days of the absence.
 The latter situation would be applicable only if the employee had worked on the given day.
-From the 4th day onwards, the employer must pay full salary to the employee that he/she would have received on a working day.
+From the 4th day onwards, the employer must pay the full salary to the employee that he/she would have received on a working day.

 Paternity Leaves – Paternity leave policies in Israel require the employee to be a biological or adopted father of the child.
 The employee is entitled to receive a 4-week paid leave on the job.
 A period of one year from the date of birth or legal adoption of the child is also given in addition to the 4 weeks.
 Moreover, an employee can take paternity leave at once or every week.